CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 ## Watch out with DMARC

-Things are more complex with DMARC, especially if you want to setup Copernica to send out mail using the main domain (from @yourcompany.nl).
+Things are more complex with DMARC, especially if you want to setup Copernica to send out mail using the main domain.
 In DNS, you can only have one DMARC record per (sub)domain, and this DMARC record is probably already in use for your regular mail flow.
 You can not simply remove or overwrite this existing record because that might influence your existing mail flow.
-The simple solution would then be to setup Copernica to use a new subdomain anyway.
+The simple solution would then be to setup Copernica to use a new subdomain instead.
 However, if you insist on using the main domain, which of course is way more elegant, you will have to take some extra steps, and merge your existing DMARC record with the one that we take care of.
 We've explained this in more detail in a seperate article: